A large majority of people indicate they do not want to burden family members if on going help is needed.

 Isn't Long Term Care insurance expensive?

-Not in comparison to paying for professional help yourself!
-A couple points on how the premium for Long Term Care insurance, what ever it might be, is the most economical approach:
+Not in comparison to having to pay for professional help yourself!
+Instead paying the premium for Long Term Care insurance, what ever it might be, is the most economical approach:

 - No matter what your premium is it's just pennies on the dollar in compared to all the funds you would need to pay for help yourself.